ricardoboss/STEP/README.md

 STEP is a programming language that is designed to be easy to learn and use.

-It is inspired by languages like Python, JavaScript and C#.
+It is inspired by languages like Python, JavaScript, Dart and C#.

 ## Features